ariaservice/mikrotik_on_ubuntu/README.md

 - Unmount all partitions on target disk
 - Use `lsblk` to check mounted partitions
 - Unmount with: `sudo umount /dev/sdXN`
+- For VPS installations, use the `--force` option

 **Download fails**
 - Check internet connection